Wakoma/cnresearch/README.md

 - [BeeKee](https://beekee.ch) — Box
 - [eGranary](https://www.widernet.org/eGranary/about) — Expensive offline education server
 - [YUNOhost](https://yunohost.org) — With YunoHost, you can easily manage a server for your friends, association or enterprise.
+- [NextCloundPi](https://ownyourbits.com/nextcloudpi) — NextCloudPi is a Nextcloud instance that is preinstalled and preconfigured, and includes a management interface with all the tools you need to self host your private data in a single package.